 Petersburg is a tiny borough located in the state of Pennsylvania.
 With a population of 412 people and just one neighborhood, Petersburg is the 1013th largest community in Pennsylvania.
-Much of the housing stock in Petersburg was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Petersburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Because occupations involving physical labor dominate the local economy, Petersburg is generally considered to be a blue-collar town.
-38.07% of the Petersburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Petersburg is a blue-collar town, with 38.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Petersburg is a borough of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Petersburg who work in sales jobs (15.91%), healthcare suport services (7.95%), and management occupations (7.95%).

-Being a small borough, Petersburg does not have a public transit system used by locals to get to and from work.
+Petersburg is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Petersburg ranks among the least educated cities in the nation, as only 2.33% of people over 25 have a bachelor's degree or advanced degree.